Lavender and Honeyquat Lotion Projecthttps://www.brambleberry.com/in-the-studio/projects/body-care/lavender-and-honeyquat-lotion-project/PS000144.html

 Old favorites like olive and rice bran oil are great additions in handmade lotion.
 There’s no denying their powerful moisturizing properties, but the list of ingredients you can add to your recipe doesn’t stop there.
-Your skin will love additives like our honeyquat and allantoin powder.
-They're in this Lavender and Honeyquat Lotion.
+Your skin will love additives like the honeyquat that is in this Lavender and Honeyquat Lotion.

 - Skill Level: Beginner